timville85/4dapter/4dapter_FW-HID-Single/README.md

 ### 2. Download project to Arduino Pro Micro board
 Select `upload` in the Arduino IDE
-> You will to manually reset by pressing the tip of a flatheader screwdriver for 1 second after selecting `upload` by following the instructions below
+> You will need to manually reset by pressing the tip of a flatheader screwdriver for 1 second on the board after selecting `upload` by following the instructions below

 ## Restoring Firmware After Alternative Firmware Downloads